zoheb-akhtar/Personal-Portfolio/README.md

 - **ReactJs:** A JavaScript library for building user interfaces.
 <br />
-- **Sass:** A CSS preprocessor that enhances the styling capabilities of the application.
+- **Scss:** A CSS preprocessor that enhances the styling capabilities of the application.